KristofferC/OhMyREPL.jl/README.md

 * Automatic bracket insertion - Will insert matching closing bracket and quotation symbols when suitable.
 * Prompt pasting - If a pasted statement starts with `julia> ` any statement beginning with `julia> ` will have that part removed before getting parsed and any other statement will be removed.
 * Colorized error messages [0.5 only].
 Will write the error messages in a bit nicer way.
+* Prompt changing - Can change the text and color of the `julia>` prompt as well as add a prompt for output.

 ### Documentation